microsoft/autogen/samples/tools/testbed/README.md

 ## (Example) Running GAIA

 The Testbed can also be used to run the recently released [GAIA benchmark](https://huggingface.co/gaia-benchmark).
 This integration is presently experimental, and needs further validation.
 In this scenario, agents are presented with a series of questions that may include file references, or multi-modal input.
-Agents then must provide a `FINAL ANSWER`, which is considered correct if (nearly) exactly matches an unambious accepted answer.
+Agents then must provide a `FINAL ANSWER`, which is considered correct if it (nearly) exactly matches an unambiguously accepted answer.

 Accessing this scenario-type requires downloading and converting the GAIA dataset, running the Testbed, collating the results, and finally computing the metrics.
-The following commands will accomplish this, running each test instance 3 times with GPT-3.5-Turbo-16k:
+The following commands will accomplish this, running each test instance once with GPT-4:

 ```
 # Clone the GAIA dataset repo (assuming a 'repos' folder in your home directory)